ionos-enterprise/ionos-enterprise-puppet/README.md

 Afterwards, get the data center ID using the puppet resource command:

     puppet resource datacenter [myDataCenter]

+which should return output similar to this:

+    datacenter { 'myDataCenter':
+      ensure      => 'present',
+      description => 'test data center',
+      id          => '4af72f13-221d-499d-88ea-48713173e12f',
+      location    => 'de/fra',
+    }

+The returned *id* value of *4af72f13-221d-499d-88ea-48713173e12f* may be used elsewhere in our manifest to identify this virtual data center.

 A data center name can be used instead.
 You may find this more convenient than using a data center ID.
 Please refer to the next section for an example.